Borgor-Chefs/CompTIA-Notes/interfaces/Cables/Coaxial Cables.md

 ![[Pasted image 20220828204317.png]]

 A screw on connector used on coaxial cables.
-Used today primarily by cable providers to attach to cable moderms.
+Used today primarily by cable providers to attach to [[Modem|cable modems]].
 This hand tightens by an attached nut.

 ### RCA